imagekit-developer/imagekit-vuejs/README.md

 ## Usage

 ### Initialization
-Register it as a plugin to globally install all components.
+Register it as a plugin to install all components globally.

 ```js
 import ImageKit from "imagekitio-vue"